GPlates/gplates-web-service/README.md

 The GPlates Web Service is created and maintained by [EarthByte](https://www.earthbyte.org) group at the [University of Sydney](https://www.sydney.edu.au/).

+Please give us a ⭐**star**⭐ to show your support for our development team.
+Thank you very much!!!

 ## 🤔 Why use GPlates Web Service

 - easy to use -- it can be as easy as opening a URL in a web browser or a one-line curl command in a terminal